chasewestover/Jobly-frontend/README.md

 # Jobly

-A full-stack application where users can search for and apply to jobs, built with React on the frontend and
-Node/Express on the
+A full-stack application where users can search for and apply to jobs, built with React on the frontend and Node/Express on the backend.
-backend.
-For ease of deployment, the backend and frontend repositories are separate.
-You can access the backend repository [here](https://github.com/chasewestover/Jobly-backend).

-App allows users to sign-up or login.
-Once logged in, users can view companies, company detail pages (jobs posted for that company), and all jobs.
-Users can also apply to jobs they haven't previously applied to.
-Lastly, users can edit their profiles.
+Users are able to sign up and login.
+Once logged in, users can view companies, company detail pages, and all jobs.
+Users can apply to jobs they have not already applied to.
+Lastly, users can edit their profile information.

-Authorization and authentication is handled using JSON Web Tokens (stored in Local Storage) and middleware.
-Users can only view certain routes, and some routes require admin authorization.
+Authorization and authentication is handled using JSON Web Tokens (stored in Local Storage).
+Some routes require admin authorization.

 You can view the deployed version [here](http://jobly-react-cw.surge.sh/).